-To date we have not generated any revenue from contracts with customers.
+To date we have not generated any product revenue.
 We expect to continue to incur significant losses for the foreseeable future, and we expect the losses to increase as we continue the development of, and seek regulatory approvals for, our drug candidates, and begin to commercialize any approved products.
 We are subject to all of the risks typically related to the development of new drug candidates, and we may encounter unforeseen expenses, difficulties, complications, delays, and other unknown factors that may adversely affect our business.
 Moreover, since becoming a public company, we continue to incur additional ongoing costs associated with operating as a public company.
 We anticipate that we will need substantial additional funding in connection with our continuing operations.

 Until we can generate a sufficient amount of revenue from the commercialization of our drug candidates or from collaborative agreements with third parties, if ever, we expect to finance our future cash needs through various means.
-Other than our right to cause Lincoln Park to purchase shares of our common stock under the LPC Purchase Agreement, which is subject to certain limitations and conditions, we do not have any committed external source of funds.
-Additional capital may be raised through the sale of our equity securities, incurring debt, entering into licensing or collaboration agreements with partners, receiving research contributions, grants or other sources of financing to fund our operations.
+We do not have any committed external source of funds.
+Additional capital may be raised through the sale of our equity securities through our ATM Offering programs or otherwise, incurring debt, entering into licensing or collaboration agreements with partners, receiving research contributions, grants or other sources of financing to fund our operations.
 There can be no assurance that sufficient funds will be available to us on attractive terms or at all.
 If we are unable to obtain additional funding from these or other sources, it may be necessary to significantly reduce our rate of spending through reductions in staff and delaying, scaling back, or stopping certain research and development programs.
 Insufficient liquidity may also require us to relinquish rights to drug candidates at an earlier stage of development or on less favorable terms than we would otherwise choose.

-Based on our current operating plans, we expect our existing capital resources will fund our planned operating expenses into the first quarter of 2023 which is expected to fund key clinical data readouts for UBX1325.
+Based on our current operating plans, we expect our existing capital resources will fund our planned operating expenses into the first quarter of 2024, which is expected to fund key clinical data readouts for UBX1325.
 We have based our projections of operating capital requirements on assumptions that may prove to be incorrect and we may use all our available capital resources sooner than we expect.
 Because of the numerous risks and uncertainties associated with research, development, and commercialization of biotechnology products, we are unable to estimate the exact amount of our operating capital requirements.
 Our future funding requirements will depend on many factors, including, but not limited to: